cysouw/diathesis/text/c09_zuInfinitive.md

 - Die Pfänder hinter den Papieren waren Immobilien, deren Wert ständig weiter zu steigen versprach.^[~~DWDS~~: Die Zeit, 15.08.2017]
 :::

-Diewald & Smirnova [-@diewald2010: 191-217] analyse the coherent light-verb usage of *drohen* and *versprechen* as marking a direct evidential, i.e. the speaker of the utterance has direct perceptual evidence for the proposition [@next].
+Diewald & Smirnova [-@diewald2010: 191-217] analyse the coherent light-verb usage of *drohen* and *versprechen* as marking a ~~direct evidential~~, i.e. the speaker of the utterance has direct perceptual evidence for the proposition [@next].
 There are various differences between *drohen* and *versprechen*.
 First, drohen is very frequent in its evidential coherent reading (80%), while versprechen (10%) is not [@diewald2010: 214].
 Second, *drohen* can be used with animate/human subjects, while *versprechen* is restricted to inanimate subjects.
 Third, *drohen* implies a negative evaluation from the speaker's point of view, while *versprechen* implies a positive evaluation.
 Finally, *drohen* has no strong restrictions as to the verbs used as infinitive, the verbs are typically non-agentive but possibly intentional [@diewald2010: 197-199], while *versprechen* only allows for a restricted set of verbs that do not express agency [@diewald2010: 212].

 ::: ex
-Evidential interpretation of light-verb usage [@diewald2010]
+Evidential interpretation of light-verb usage

 - *drohen*: "The speaker has (had) perceptual access to certain pieces of information which s/he interprets as pointing towards the described event (which is evaluated negatively from the speaker’s point of view)." [@diewald2010: 195]
 - *versprechen*: "The speaker has perceptual access to certain pieces of information which s/he interprets as pointing towards the described event (which is evaluated positively from the speaker’s point of view)." [@diewald2010: 209]